exalif/angular-libs/projects/ngx-keepalive/README.md

 A module for responding to idle users in Angular applications.

 This package is a cloned and modified version of original  [ng2-idle module](https://github.com/moribvndvs/ng2-idle).
+For version of Angular < 15, see original package.

 ## Demo